M0JXD/non-sequencer-fork/README.md

 The .deb on KXStudio refused to pick up instrument files, so I knew I needed to fix that from source.
 Upon trying to build Non-Sequencer I hit various issues due to outdated waf, not being able to find libraries, and compile errors due to outdated coding standard.
 So I fixed those issues by porting to build system that shouldn't go out of date as quickly but is still easy to use, and doing some minor code edits.

-At the moment I'm weighing up whether to keep working on this, or look at trying to add NSM and better JACK support to something else (I quite like Helio Sequencer), and continuing to use Hydrogen for drums.
-Or maybe even reviving one of the many abandoned sequencers in the Linux Audio Wiki - I've yet to try/test everything!
+At the moment I'm weighing up whether to keep working on this, or look at trying to add NSM and better JACK support to something else (I quite like Helio Sequencer, Rosegarden is another option.), and continuing to use Hydrogen for drums.

 Another reason is that I mentioned looking into NTK maintenance for the Non-XT series, so it's worth having some (passing) experience.